TAKA1656/Analysis-of-Economic-Variables-and-Modeling-Economic-Growth/README.md

 #### How to Read the Impulse Response Graphs
 Before diving into the results, here is a quick guide on how to interpret the Impulse Response Function (IRF) charts below.

-* The Horizontal Zero Line (The Baseline): This line represents "no change" or "normal conditions."
+* **The Horizontal Zero Line (The Baseline):** This line represents "no change" or "normal conditions."

-* The Solid Colored Line: This represents our model's main prediction of how Economic Growth will react over the next 10 quarters after a sudden shock.
+* **The Solid Colored Line:** This represents our model's main prediction of how Economic Growth will react over the next 10 quarters after a sudden shock.

-* The Grey Shaded Area (The Margin of Error): This is the 95% Confidence Interval.
+* **The Grey Shaded Area (The Margin of Error):** This is the 95% Confidence Interval.
 Because predicting the economy is never 100% certain, this grey zone shows the range of possible outcomes.

-* Crossing Zero: If the grey shaded area crosses or touches the zero line, it means the effect is not statistically significant.
+* **Crossing Zero:** If the grey shaded area crosses or touches the zero line, it means the effect is not statistically significant.
 In this case, the impact is so uncertain that the true effect might just be zero.
 We can only confidently say a shock has a real impact when the entire grey area is clearly above or below the zero line.

 #### Results
-* The Unemployment Shock
+* **The Unemployment Shock**<br>
 When the Unemployment Rate spikes, the model shows an immediate and mathematically significant negative impact on Economic Growth.
 However, the graph reveals that the economy doesn’t recover instantly; the negative drag persists for several quarters before returning to the baseline, illustrating the stickiness of job losses.

-* The Federal Funds Rate Shock
+* **The Federal Funds Rate Shock**<br>
 A sudden hike in interest rates by the Fed creates a delayed reaction.
 It doesn’t instantly crash the economy in Quarter 1.
 Instead, the model captures how the higher borrowing costs, i.e., higher interest rates, slowly seep into the system, steadily dragging down Economic Growth in the subsequent quarters (lags 2 and 3) before leveling out.

-* The “Consumer Sentiment” Revelation
+* **The “Consumer Sentiment” Revelation**<br>
 One of the most surprising insights came from testing Consumer Sentiment.
 While it makes intuitive sense that a pessimistic public would spend less and slow down growth, the p-values in our VAR model suggested it wrong.
 Consumer Sentiment ultimately proved to be statistically insignificant when controlling for hard data like unemployment and interest rates.
 It turns out, how people feel about the economy does not independently drive growth; rather, their feelings are merely a reaction to the hard data.

 ### 4. Actual vs. Predicted Growth